-The program's comprehensive curriculum is designed to prepare applicants for admission to professional degree programs (MArch, MFA in Interior Design, or MFA in Lighting Design) at Parsons and other competitive graduate schools.
+The program's comprehensive curriculum is designed to prepare applicants for admission to professional degree programs (MArch, MFA in Interior Design, MFA Lighting Design, MFA in Industrial Design) at Parsons and other competitive graduate schools.

-In this full-day program, students attend three-hour workshops each morning that alternate drawing and digital representation classes with classes that cover the history and theory of architecture in New York City.
-Students attend four-hour afternoon sessions in the design studio, working with one another and with the faculty.
-In the program, New York City and its greater region serves as a context for understanding architecture's role in the built environment and its relationship to sustainability and globalism.
+In this full-day program, students attend three-hour sessions each morning that alternate drawing, digital representation, and fabrication with exploration of the history and theory of design practice in New York City.
+Students attend three-hour afternoon sessions working with the faculty on development and refinement of design propositions.
+In the program, New York City and its greater region, and the experiences of people within it, serve as a context for understanding designers’ expansive roles in the made environment, across scales and types of making, from the architectural and interior to product manufacture.

-Parsons is located close to the Architecture Center, the Museum of Modern Art, the Storefront for Art and Architecture, and the Chelsea art gallery district.
-Site visits to these institutions, as well as to local architecture offices, are an important part of the curriculum.
-Students participate in weekly site visits or walking tours of architecturally significant buildings in New York City.
+Parsons is located close to the Architecture Center; the Museum of Modern Art; Cooper Hewitt, Smithsonian Design Museum; the Storefront for Art and Architecture; and the Chelsea art gallery district.
+Site visits to these institutions, as well as local design offices, are an important part of the curriculum.
+Students participate in weekly site visits or walking tours of significant sites in New York City.

 The faculty is made up of respected professional architects and scholars drawn from New York City's international design community.
 All summer program instructors are members of Parsons' faculty and are supported by senior-level graduate teaching assistants.

 Located in Greenwich Village near Union Square and situated within Parsons School of Design, the School of Constructed Environments is an internationally recognized center for the study of the built environment.
 Its small size, atelier atmosphere, and urban environment provide a unique and collegial context for the pursuit of professional and pre-professional education in architecture, interior design, and lighting.
 Classes take place in our large open-plan loft studios located at 25 East 13th Street.

 Students in this program may live in New School residence halls convenient to the Parsons Village campus.
 Visit Summer Housing for more details.